DexterInd/ArduBerry/README.md

 ## **Arduberry**
 This project combines the brains of a Raspberry Pi with the brawn of an Arduino.
-Read more about it here:  http://www.dexterindustries.com/Arduberry
+[Read more about the Arduberry here.](http://www.dexterindustries.com/Arduberry)
 ![Picture](Arduberry_Logo_3 copy.jpg)

 These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.